KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/dilithium-module-tutorial.md

 Ensure that the chain is syncing properly by watching the returned values from the [<b>getinfo</b>](../../../basic-docs/smart-chains/smart-chain-api/control.html#getinfo) method.
 The count of blocks synced should increase.

 #### A Note Regarding the Installation of the Necessary Libraries in the Source Code

-Because quantum computing is not yet realized in the technology industry, Dilithium is listed in the documentation only for display purposes.

 Dilithium is not active on a default Komodo Smart Chain.
 For the Dilithium Antara Module to function on the `MUSIG` chain, we now add an additional feature to the default installation.